 Football games on TV today: Schedule for Thursday night

-Thursday night brings us two college football games and the weekly NFL matchup as the football schedule kicks off across the country today.
-Here’s your look at the full schedule ...
+Football returns to our TV screens today as Thursday night action gets underway across the country, with two college football games and the traditional early NFL matchup.
+Here’s what you need to know as today’s football schedule kicks off under the lights.

-One of those college football matchups involves a Power Four game, as the ACC brings us some early Thursday action from one of the nation’s most raucous home-field advantages between teams looking to avoid falling under .500 in conference play.
+First up is a clash between two of the more accomplished teams in the Sun Belt that will determine first place in the division, with one team looking to stay undefeated in conference play and another hoping to avoid falling to .500.

-Sun Belt action gets underway between rivals both coming off a loss and looking to punch their way back into the conference race midway through the 2024 season.
+Power Four action kicks off shortly afterwards, with an ACC matchup from the Steel City as No. 19 ranked Pittsburgh looks to remain one of college football’s 10 undefeated teams against an upset-minded Syracuse hoping to take a big step in a competitive top half of the conference.

 Football games on TV today: Schedule for Thursday night